 Master of Music in Contemporary Performance (Global Jazz Concentration)

-- Note: Full-tuition grants awarded to every student accepted into the global jazz graduate program
+- Full-tuition grants are awarded to every student accepted into the global jazz graduate program.

 The Master of Music degree in contemporary performance offers advanced studies to instrumentalists and vocalists who demonstrate excellent musical proficiency and desire to develop their performance career.
 The program provides advanced musicians with opportunities to develop their artistry through participation in a wide array of performance projects.